llogiq/capnproto-rust/_posts/2016-05-28-async-generators.md

 could make certain things much nicer, but how often does one really need to have what appears be nothing more than a fancy iterator?
-It wasn't until I followed this this [Rust RFC thread](https://github.com/rust-lang/rfcs/issues/1081) that the true potential of generators in Rust started to dawn on me.
+It wasn't until I followed
+this [Rust RFC thread](https://github.com/rust-lang/rfcs/issues/1081) that the true potential of generators in Rust started to dawn on me.
 Today they are my personal number-one most-desired new feature for the language, mostly because I